 Likewise, she also served as president of the Senate Spouses Foundation, Inc., from August 2006 to December 2008, during which the Foundation raised P25 million for the rehabilitation of charity wards at the Philippine General Hospital.

 Cynthia Villar’s social and civic concerns are wide and varied.
-Thus, in 1992, she founded and chaired the Villar Foundation, where she is now actively involved as Managing Director.
+Thus, in 1992, she founded and chaired the Villar SIPAG, where she is now actively involved as Managing Director.

 Amidst all her achievements and awards, she still considers her family her most cherished treasures and her three well-raised children as her glory.
 Paolo and Mark are graduates of the Wharton School of Finance—University of Pennsylvania.
-Her only daughter, Camille, is a Business Management graduate at the Ateneo de Manila University.
-Paolo now is the Chief Executive Officer of their publicly–listed housing company Vista Land.
-Camille is the President and Chief Operating Officer of Vista Land’s upscale housing subsidiary Brittany Corporation.
-She is also a co-host in television variety program Wil Time Bigtime on TV 5.
-Mark is a member of the Philippine House of Representatives of the Lone District of Las Piñas City.
+Her only daughter, Camille, finished her Masters in Business Administration at IESE Business School in Barcelona, Spain .
+Paolo is the Chief Executive Officer of their publicly–listed housing company Vista Land & Lifescapes Inc. Camille is Executive Vice President of Starmall and President of AllHome.
+Mark is the Secretary of the Department of Public Works & Highways (DPWH).
 They are all role models of hard work and perseverance—life values that their parents inculcated in them.